annasimps979-jpg/www.lastodyssey.net/Exploration-Rules/Weather-and-Climate/Tropical.md

 |6-7|Rainy|
 |8-10|Thunderstorm|

-Tropical regions are rife with small animals, poisonous plants, dirty water, and microorganisms, all of which are intent on causing the player characters as much misery as possible.
-If the characters run out of supplies, they will also receive the Poisoned status effect in addition to an injury due to deprivation.
+Tropical regions are rife with small animals, poisonous plants, dirty water, and microorganisms, all of which are intent on causing the [player characters](../../Extras/Key-Terms#term-player-character) as much misery as possible.
+If the [party](../../Extras/Key-Terms#term-party) runs out of Supplies, they will receive the Poisoned status effect in addition to the usual injury due to deprivation.